mattpolzin/OpenAPIKit/CONTRIBUTING.md

   - Fully understand all code you submit to the project so that you can answer questions or explain decisions to maintainers who are reviewing your code.
   - Do not respond to PR feedback by feeding the maintainer's comments into AI and then pasting the AI's response.
 Once you submit something to OpenAPIKit as a contribution, we expect communication to be human-to-human.
 If the goal was to collaborate directly with AI, maintainers could feed their comments into that AI themselves.
 The goal of feedback/conversation is to come to a shared understanding of the best outcome through context sharing and reasoned debate and a predicive text model is not capable of reasoning so it is not suitable.

+The following are some more specific requests around PR descriptions.
+Really these apply to both AI and non-AI contributions, but AI is pretty well known for the following kinds of things:
+  - Do not write down what files you made changes to or enumerate the changes you made.
+Commit messages should enumerate the changes and git already tracks what files you changed.
+The PR description should be a high level description and explanation of motivation for various decisions made.
+  - Do not write down what testing was performed.
+All PRs should pass the full CI test suite in GitHub, maintainers don't need to know what tests are passing for you locally.
+Running the tests locally is just as a decision point for whether the PR is ready to put up for review.

 ### Goals for each currently maintained major version

 `5.x`: Non-breaking changes that fix bugs or add improvements to the support of OpenAPI Spec v3.0.x, OpenAPI Spec v3.1.x, or OpenAPI Spec v3.2.x.